InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/verify-hardhat.md

 ## Prerequisites

-You should already have a hardhat project set up, and have deployed your smart contract successfully.
+You should already have a Hardhat project set up, and have deployed your smart contract successfully.
 See the [deploy a smart contract using Hardhat](./deploy-hardhat.md) tutorial for how to do so.

 ## What is smart contract verification?